EXCLUSIVE-Regulators prepare for possible closure of VTB in Europe - sources

 One European Union official, asking not to be named, said VTB was in a similar position to Sberbank because both were sanctioned and had been reputationally damaged in Europe.

-In recent years, ordinary Germans and local governments have also parked their money with VTB in part because it was one of a handful of banks that didn't charge negative interest rates.
+In recent years, ordinary Germans and local governments have also parked their money with VTB in part because it was one of a handful of banks that did not charge negative interest rates.

-(Additional reporting by Frank Siebelt in Frankfurt and Jan Strupczewski in Brussels; Editing by Paritosh Bansal and Edward Tobin)
+(Additional reporting by Frank Siebelt in Frankfurt and Jan Strupczewski in Brussels; Editing by Paritosh Bansal, Edward Tobin and Jane Merriman)

 ((john.odonnell@thomsonreuters.com;))